Is a cash-out refinance a good idea?

 Unless you opt for a shorter term, refinancing means you end up paying for your house over a longer period.

-A home equity loan avoids that issue by leaving your current mortgage intact.
+A home equity loan avoids that issue by leaving your original mortgage intact.

 Home equity lines of credit (HELOCs)